metalcarratt/ministry/ls/Exodus/msg70.md

 in order to be redeemed.

 the devil is a murderer and the father of lies. if we have murdering and lies in us it is proof that the devil is working in us.

+Ex 21:13
+> But if he did not lie in wait for him, but God allowed him to fall by his hand, then I will appoint you a place where he may flee to.

+the one killed by mistake was Chirst, put to death by us the sinners.
+The Lord also prayed, "father, forgive them for they do not know what they are doing."
+God delivered Him to use by His sovereignty. now we may flee to Christ as our refuge.